 Tina Powell, SheCapital.

-Women have a finite amount of time and energy, so you need to find solutions that let your money work harder when you can’t stay on top of every detail.
-She shared with us that she isn’t doing anything “magical”, but everyone gets better by doing the same thing day in and day out.
+Women have a finite amount of time and energy.
+That means you need to find solutions that let your money work harder.
+Even when you can’t stay on top of every detail.
+She shared that she isn’t doing anything “magical.”
+But everyone gets better by doing the same thing day in and day out.

 Emily Boothroyd, CFP®, Senior Wealth Advisor.